 If you were injured working overseas, the first thing to remember is that your injury is covered by the Defense Base Act.
 With very few exceptions, any action at any time that takes place while you are overseas—including recreational activity—should be compensable.
 You do not have to be actively working at the time of your injury to qualify for DBA coverage.

 Keep These Ten Tips in Mind When You Bring a Defense Base Act Claim

 In order to protect your case, remember these pointers after you have been hurt…

 - Report your injury immediately.
 The best thing you can do to help your case is to report your injury to someone in a position above you at your company as soon as possible.
 You can build a paper trail by confirming the report in an email, and saving the confirmation in your inbox.

 - Don’t give a recorded statement.
 Spoken and written statements are only used to deny an injury claim.
 The same goes for medical or employment releases.
-If an insurance adjuster tells you he needs your statement or signed release before he can provide you with medical treatment or weekly compensation benefits, your next call should be to a Defense Base Act Case first.
+If an insurance adjuster tells you he needs your statement or signed release before he can provide you with medical treatment or weekly compensation benefits, you must read my book Win Your Defense Base Act Case first.
 For more about not giving a recorded statement or a written statement go here.

 - Choose your doctor wisely.
 You get one free choice physician under the DBA, so use it to your advantage.
 Explain the specifics of your job to your doctor, making sure he understands the rigors of Defense Base Act employment.
 Never choose a doctor suggested by the DBA insurance adjuster.